Number of arrests

 Further technical information

 Police forces' recording of arrests, and use of the data, are monitored by HM Inspectorate of Constabulary (HMIC).
 HMIC carries out regular inspections and produce reports on the inspections.

 Home Office statisticians undertake quality assurance checks which include looking for missing and incomplete data, inconsistencies in the data, and extreme values.

 Trend analyses also look for unusual or unexpected trends in the data.
 Any inconsistencies or unusual trends are flagged with forces, who are requested to either explain the trends, or resubmit to amend the data.

 All data is then confirmed by forces during a data reconciliation before the figures are published.

 Purpose of data source

-This data is an Annual Data Requirement (ADR).
-This means it is mandatory for police forces in England and Wales to provide the Home Office with the number of arrests carried out each financial year by ethnicity.
+It is mandatory for police forces in England and Wales to provide the Home Office with the number of arrests carried out each financial year by ethnicity.

 Arrest records form part of custody records, which in turn are used for a number of administrative purposes, including monitoring performance.